r00tSid/r00tSid.github.io/README.md

-Here's a professional and engaging `README.md` for your GitHub portfolio project based on the contents of your `index.html` file:

----

 # 🚀 Sidhanta Palei | Portfolio Website

 Welcome to my personal portfolio website!
 This site is a showcase of my journey as a **Security Researcher**, including my achievements, notable projects, and contact details.
 It’s built with HTML, CSS, and JavaScript and is fully responsive.